-Germany has many charming towns and no matter how many times we are traveling around Germany, we always manage to find few surprises, for which Germany always leave us speechless.
+Charming towns in Germany are many and no matter how many times we are traveling around the country, we always manage to find few surprises, for which Germany always leave us speechless.

 If you prefer smaller towns to larger ones, check out the list of our most charming towns in Germany.
 Each town is beautiful on its own way and definitely worth visiting.

 Amazing and spectacular historical buildings are the reason why Aachen can be found on the list of most charming towns in Germany.
 The city cathedral looks like from a Harry Potter movie and is actually the first German sight on Unesco World Heritage list.
 Aachen has been known for its thermal water ever since the Roman times, but Aachen is known also for the father of Europe – the Charlemagne.
 Wandering around its old town, among its picturesque streets, don’t forget to visit a bakery for the Printen (ginger bread cookies) – one of the most recognized things in Aachen.

 I have special memories of Augsburg.
 When I was in high school, I spent one month of my summer holidays there, to learn German.
 Augsburg quickly got under my skin and I could even saw myself living there.
 I enjoyed its diversity and transformation from an interesting old town (Augsburg is one of the oldest German towns), to its urban and modern look, where lots is going on.
 Not to mention its green areas, which are perfect escape when you need peace and quiet.
 Augsburg is not just one of the most charming towns in Germany, but due to Fuggerei (the oldest social housing complex, which is still in use) and other historical sights also an important German town.